Home » Ship with ChatGPT ERC · SGR · LLM Bench · News · Courses · About

 Note, that we are not replacing the entire prompt with structured output.
 We just don't rely only on prompt in order to force LLM to follow a certain reasoning process precisely.

-Let's go through a few examples that illustrate SGR:
+• Go through a few SGR Examples that illustrate application of SGR:

 • simple math task